 Our universally designed classrooms are conducive to multiple learning preferences.
 Resource teachers support students in class as co-teachers and during small-group activities, where they provide intensive instruction focused on your child’s specific needs.

-Many of the high schools in the Archdiocese of Washington Catholic schools accept students with special learning needs.
+Many of the high schools in The Roman Catholic Archdiocese of Washington Catholic schools accept students with special learning needs.
 Just as each high school has its own personality and culture, each school also has its own approach to supporting students with special needs.
 We invite you to discover the benefits each school has to offer, and to explore the opportunity each school presents for your child.
 LEARN MORE>